 Farm Services operates the university's compost facility, which handles about 6,000 tons of waste annually, making it one of the largest recycling operation in Tompkins County.
 By collecting organic waste such as food scraps and animal bedding, and turning it into a nutrient-rich soil amendment, Farm Services diverts about half of the university's total solid waste stream.

 Farm Services also offers a wide array of agricultural services to units at Cornell, and supports research on improving grasses and legume varieties to create superior forage for livestock.

-Farm Services does much more than manage roughly 1,000 acres that is home to important national and international agricultural research.
-It also provides agricultural services and equipment at substantial cost savings to departments, programs and researchers across the university.
+Farm Services provides efficient agricultural services and well-maintained equipment to departments, programs and researchers across the university.

 - Provides on-demand tilling, drainage, trucking, mowing, excavating, brush & land clearing, machinery repair, snow removal, and much more.